dalealleshouse/algorithms/README.md

 [![Build Status](https://travis-ci.com/dalealleshouse/algorithms.svg?branch=master)](https://travis-ci.com/dalealleshouse/algorithms)

 # Algorithms
-Examples of popular algorithms in several different languages.
-The purpose is to demonstrate algorithm design and analysis fundamentals.
+The purpose of this project is to demonstrate algorithm/data structure design and analysis fundamentals.
 This project is part of a book I'm planning to write.
 I'd be happy to accept any pull requests.
 Contributors will be recognized in the book.

 ## A few things to note about..